wp-plugins/cleanprint-lt/readme.txt

 == Description ==
-CleanPrint 4.0 – Efficient content output to print, PDF, email
+CleanPrint 4.0 - Efficient content output to print, PDF, email

 CleanPrint has processed hundreds of millions of print jobs on top 20 web sites.
-We’ve taken everything we’ve learned and built it into this economically and ecologically friendly print tool that saves paper, ink, and money for your users.
+We've taken everything we've learned and built it into this economically and ecologically friendly print tool that saves paper, ink, and money for your users.

 How CleanPrint Works
 CleanPrint is activated in a lightbox when the print button is clicked next to your content.
 Before printing or saving your content, users can eliminate images, increase or decrease font size, and eliminate or grayscale text.
 The CleanPrint window includes sharing tools and a paper saving counter that shows visitors how eco-friendly your site is.